apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

  * RHEL or Debian Machine
  * Java SDK >= 8
  * Apache Maven >= 3

- *Everything else covered in steps that follow.*
 ___________________________________________________________________________________
 ## SECTION 2.
 Apache Fortress Core and OpenLDAP Setup

+1. Setup your Debian or Rehat Symas OpenLDAP 2.5 package repo: [Symas OpenLDAP 2.5](https://repo.symas.com/soldap2.5/) setup notes
+   - Select your distro
+   - Debian systems must install the gpg key
+   - Follow steps 1 and 2 (only) to update your repo
+   - Everything else (install, configure) is covered in the steps that follow

-1. Download the package:
+2. Get the Apache Fortress Core source package:

  a. from git:
  ```